 To better reflect our evolution and make our resources more accessible to all rural communities, we are excited to announce our refreshed name and visual identity.
 Alberta Rural Development Network is now known as the Rural Development Network.

 Our focus will not be shifting away from our Albertan roots, but is rather expanding to allow changemakers across rural Canada to more easily interact with us and utilize our resources.
 We will continue to build upon and support the amazing work being done by other organizations across Canada, with the aim of filling in the gaps and not creating duplication.

 Our rebranding has been a journey through which we’ve reflected on the values we embody and engaged with the people we work with to find the best path forward.
 To those that gave us their time to provide feedback during this process, we sincerely thank you; this rebrand couldn’t have happened without you.

 As of now, we are operating as the Rural Development Network with this new logo.
 The full transition will take some time, and we plan to complete it by early 2021.

 The Story Behind Our Logo

-There is no cookie-cutter definition of “rural” that can adequately represent the diversity of rural communities from coast to coast to coast, and we wanted to capture that diversity in our new logo.
-We also wanted to incorporate elements of our existing visual identity and initiative colors such as the Sustainable Housing Initiative (SHI), and the Agriculture and Food Council (AFC) which merged with the ARDN this past year.
+There is no cookie-cutter definition of “rural” that can adequately represent the diversity of rural Canadian communities from coast to coast to coast, and we wanted to capture that diversity in the logo for our rebranded organization.
+We also wanted to incorporate elements of our old visual identity and the colours in the logos for RDN, the Sustainable Housing Initiative, and the Agriculture and Food Council which merged with RDN in 2020.